 Customization as a Necessity for ERP Systems

 Even the largest ERP systems like ECC must be customized — because what you are buying in most cases is just a big batch of generic functionality, with a veneer that it will “work for anyone.”
-But, if companies are being sold the concept that they can’t customize because of multitenancy, and the idea is that the customer will have to “BPR their way out of every custom requirement” then that will hurt implementations.
-As soon as multitenancy is broken (that is a copy of the ERP system is made that can be customized) now the solution is no longer cloud, but simply hosted, and many of the benefits of cloud go out the window.
+But, if companies are being sold the concept that they can’t customize because of multitenancy, and the idea is that the customer will have to “BPR their way out of every custom requirement,” then that will hurt implementations.
+As soon as multitenancy is broken (that is a copy of the ERP system is made that can be customized), now the solution is no longer cloudy, but hosted, and many of the benefits of cloud go out the window.

-The Panorama report does not say this, but it is an interesting question how much the cloud (no customization) ERP implementations are running into reality.
-We can only speak to SAP as that is our main focus area and the only vendor we do research extensive project research on and have private data points to draw from.
+The Panorama report does not say this, but it is an interesting question about how much the cloud (no customization) ERP implementations are running into reality.
+We can only speak to SAP as that is our main focus area, and the only vendor we do research extensive project research on and have private data points to draw from.
 However, SAP is not having success with ERP cloud.
-The customers they do have on cloud are tiny customers that don’t have customizations, and in fact don’t even need an ERP system (SAP consultancies, etc..)
+The customers they do have on the cloud are tiny customers that don’t have customizations and don’t even need an ERP system (SAP consultancies, etc..)

 Faking the Cloud Until You “Make” The Cloud

 SAP is pretending to have cloud ERP business to keep Wall Street happy and to make it seem they are “hip and cool.”
 Estimates from my sources indicate that SAP is probably not making any money on cloud ERP.

 The observation of the reason for failure could end up being inaccurate.
 Therefore the reason for failure on ERP projects can very merely be purposefully misidentified as BPR (the vendor and consulting company friendly conclusion).
 This is true when the actual problem was there was no possible way for the company to have performed BPR around the limitations of the ERP functionality due to the requirement being an absolute necessity.